 About 85 percent of the population in the Bahamas is of African descent, and the name Armbrister is prominent among both black and white residents.
 It’s a colorful and complex story involving the American Revolution, Loyalists, plantations, and slavery.
 The islands were a British crown colony from 1718 until 1964 (when it became an independent nation, a member of the British Commonwealth), so it’s no surprise that the main sport, historically, was cricket.
 Baseball later became visible there, and it took off thanks to former cricketer André Rodgers, who began his professional baseball career in 1954.
 Later that year, the Bahamas Baseball Association (BBA) was formed.

 Rodgers made his big-league debut in April 1957, when Armbrister was just 8 years old.
+(The heritage of Bahamians in the majors began with Negro Leaguer Ormond Sampson).
 He remained in the majors through 1967, by which time Ed himself had signed a professional contract.
 After Rodgers died in December 2004, Armbrister said, “I followed André for a long time, and it was him who inspired me to become a professional ballplayer.
 André was always a positive guy.
 He was a strong-minded person, and I always said if I could just be like André I would be successful.”2

 Among these other talented men was Vince Ferguson, who signed with the Milwaukee Braves’ organization in 1961 and reached Triple-A in 1966-67.
 Another was Ed Moxey, a catcher/outfielder signed by the Giants, who tore up lower levels starting in 1962, though he never got past Double-A. Former BBA president Oswald Brown, who later became a prominent journalist, said, “Indeed, in the decade after André Rodgers became the first Bahamian to make it to the major leagues in 1957, baseball had developed to the point where it was unquestionably the most popular sport in the country.”4